-Gliga Lab members are interested in understanding early brain and cognitive development.
-We ask how children choose what to pay attention to and what motivates them to learn.
+Gliga Lab investigates early brain and cognitive development.
+We ask how children choose what to attend to and what motivates them to learn.
 We investigate how language changes the way infants perceive and remember the world.
-We figure out how sleep helps learning and what perturbs sleep in developmental disorders.
-The populations that we study span both typical and atypical development.
+We study the role sleep has in learning.
+The populations that we work with span both typical and atypical development.

-We ask these questions using electroencephalography (EEG), near infrared spectroscopy (NIRS), eye-tracking, observational measures and questionnaires.
+We use a variety of methods: electroencephalography (EEG), near infrared spectroscopy (fNIRS), eye-tracking, observational measures and questionnaires.

 Prospective MSc, PhD students or post-doctoral researchers, please contact us here.